scikit-rt/scikit-rt/docs/markdown/docker.md

      port number used by another application running locally.

-   Keep a record of the URL for the Jupyter session, as this will be needed if you end the session and subseqently want to resume it.
+   Keep a record of the URL for the Jupyter session, as this will be needed if you end the session, and subseqently want to resume it.

 4. The Jupyter session runs in the container from the directory `/home/jovyan`.
 You should have access to a directory `examples`,